Three Kings Day (Día de los Reyes Magos) is January 6, 2018.

 Three Kings Celebration at Disneyland

-Capping off Disney’s “¡Viva Navidad!” celebration will be the special five-day celebration of Three Kings Day (Dia de los Reyes) January 2, 2016 through January 6, 2016 in Paradise Garden.
+Capping off Disney’s “¡Viva Navidad!” celebration will be the special four-day celebration of Three Kings Day (Dia de los Reyes) January 4, 2018 through January 7, 2018 in Paradise Garden.
 Traditional Rosca de Reyes bread will be served in honor of this special holiday.

 Honoring 3 Wise Kings Bearing Gifts